How strongly I recommend this book: 4 / 10

 Seneca said, Qui docet discit – ‘He who teaches learns’.

-intrinsic motivation is something that can be built up.
+Intrinsic motivation is something that can be built up.
 As early as the 1980s, they were demonstrating that intrinsic motivation can be enhanced by a handful of forces, chief among them our sense of ‘autonomy’.
 In layperson’s terms, that’s a sense of ownership.
 And it’s our final contributor to the sense of power that energises us and our work.
 Deci and Ryan argued that when people feel they have power over their own actions, they’re much more likely to be intrinsically motivated to engage in them.
 That’s why the Soma cube experiment found that monetary rewards reduce people’s motivation.
 They don’t feel like they fully ‘own’ the task – but that they’re undertaking it for some external reward.
 Their sense of control declines, and so does their sense of motivation.

 Simply switching their mindset from ‘have to’ to ‘choose to’ they boosted their sense of control, power and, in turn, what they were capable of.